tomascco/FrozenCookies/README.md

  *Note: Not guaranteed to actually be the most efficient purchase.
 Just the most efficient that I currently know of.

  ### *Note: This is mostly for my own use.
-Most things I got from others, some things I tweaked myself, for the most part I got no clue how to write this stuff, so don't ask for bugfixes
+Most things I got from others, some things I tweaked myself, for the most part I got no clue how to write this stuff, so don't ask for bugfixes.
+Mtarnuhal gets a bulk of the credit

 What's new?